christineylu/PythonCapstone/README.md

 ### Rules of the game
 ```
 Number of players (3 - 6)
-Objective: Score the most points to win by collecting sneakers and playing action cards
+Objective: Score the most overall points to win by collecting sneakers, sets, and playing action cards
-Players start each round with 5 action cards and each round 7 item cards are drawn
+Board displays 7 sneakers with a new set of 7 drawn each turn for a total of 20 rounds
-Board displays
+TBC
 ```
 ### Actions rounds
 ```